barrrettt/advance-wars-proto-godot3-cs/README.md

-# Tactics2d-Godot-C-Conceptual-
+# Advance-wars-proto-godot3-cs

-Conceptual godotC# project.
-Advance war style game.
+Advance war style game is a conceptual godot3 C# project.

-This is a draft project, it can be unstable.
+It can be unstable.
 I use it for practice/engine analysis, and try a future game like advance wars/xcom.

 <img src ="screenshot.png" width = 600>